ZoccoCss/kalisoc/README.md

 # KaliPurple-AWS-Cloudformation-SOC-Template
 Cloudformation Template to Launch the SOC from Kali Purple

 Launching the SOC in AWS could be an cost effective option for people that do not have access to a Proxmox server.
-The main advantage is that it would be easy to launch, easy and cost efective to use and finally, easy to delete.
+The main advantages are that it would be easy to launch, use and delete.

 ![Screenshot_20230323_173403](https://user-images.githubusercontent.com/47893772/227368991-d61666b2-c12d-4051-91ce-629e8815347d.png)